 This is a cross between Wagyu and Black Angus, bred specially for the North American market in America.
 This beef has nothing to do with Japanese Kobe Beef except for the uncanny similarity in spelling.
 Its existence stems from the fact that Americans are so used to eating their steaks rare, since western beef gets tough if it is cooked to any meaningful degree.
 So the Angus component has been introduced to make Wagyu more meaty, even when it is rare.
 This makes sense, but then again if you are really into medium rare or rare tenderloin style steaks, why not go with an aged angus instead?

 - When you are buying raw Wagyu, after the butcher slices the thickness you want off the slab, he is supposed to cut off the fat on the outside before weighing.
-Also the grade of meat must be stated, or you will probably be overpaying.
+Also make sure the grade of the meat is stated, or you might be overpaying.

 - Cast iron grill pans must be stored with a coating of fresh cooking oil and wrapped in a cling film to prevent rusting.